 In the meantime, institutions like the church are protected by yet another legal loophole and a second class of victim survivors are left in legal limbo.

-That’s why we have introduced the Wrongs Amendment (Vicarious Liability) Bill 2025, to ensure that the law applies equally and retrospectively – regardless of whether a perpetrator was technically an employee.
+That’s why we introduced the Wrongs Amendment (Vicarious Liability) Bill 2025, to ensure that the law applies equally and retrospectively – regardless of whether a perpetrator had the title of employee.

 We stand with victim survivors on the road to justice.